 Price per plate: It costs about 35 THB for a plate.

 Oliang or Thai iced coffee is loved by both natives and tourists alike.
 It is made of a blend of coffee, corn, soybeans and sesame seeds.
 It is brewed out of a coffee sock made of muslin attached to a metallic ring.
 Condensed milk and cream is added to taste.
-You can never go wrong with this Thai favourite.
+You can never go wrong with this local favourite street food in Thailand.

 Price per plate:It costs about 35 THB.